fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 ## Enabling retries of rolled back releases

-Sometimes the cause of an upgrade failure may be transient, to guard yourself against this it is possible to instruct the Helm operator to retry the upgrade of a rolled back release by setting `.rollback.retry` to `true`.
-This will cause the Helm operator to retry the upgrade until the `.rollback.maxRetries` is reached:
+Sometimes the cause of an upgrade failure may be transient, to guard yourself against this it is possible to instruct the Helm Operator to retry the upgrade of a rolled back release by setting `.rollback.retry` to `true`.
+This will cause the Helm Operator to retry the upgrade until the `.rollback.maxRetries` is reached:

 ```yaml